SoumyaRao-Sunkishala/Student-Management-System/README.md

 # Student-Management-System
 Hello Readers,

-This is an individual project which was an assignment of Company named Platform Commons .
+This is an individual project which was built by me for Learning Purpose.

 # Tech Stack
 Java